-The Company is controlled by Brookfield Special Situations II (OSB) L.P. ("BSS"), which beneficially owns or exercises control or direction over approximately 54.3% of the issued and outstanding common shares.
+On May 11, 2010, Brookfield Special Situations II (OSB) L.P. ("BSS") completed the acquisition of 14,905,712 common shares and warrants to acquire 10,094,288 common shares of Ainsworth.
+BSS exercised all of the purchased warrants on closing of the transaction and now beneficially owns or exercises control or direction over approximately 54.3% of the issued and outstanding common shares.
+The result for Ainsworth is a change of control for Canadian tax purposes.
 In the normal course of operations, the Company made interest payments on its senior unsecured notes to BSS which were previously entered on market terms and measured at exchange value.
 Repayment of the principal balance is due July 29, 2015.